Lightning-AI/litgpt/tutorials/evaluation.md

 &nbsp;

 > [!TIP]
-> Run `ligpt evaluate` without any additional arguments to print a list
+> Run `litgpt evaluate` without any additional arguments to print a list
 > of the supported tasks.

 > [!TIP]